Poll Worker Resources

 In-person training pay:

-$150 for poll workers who complete in-person training in the weeks before the April 2024 Primary AND who pass the test AND serve successfully on Election Day; $75 for any who meet these qualifications but serve only half of Election Day.
+• $150 for poll workers who complete in-person training in the weeks before the November 2024 General Election AND who pass the test AND serve successfully on Election Day

 Election Day Machine Setup Training Video